 Chris is a co-founder of MBA Prep School and co-author of How to Apply for an MBA, the essential guide to earning an acceptance letter from the world’s best business schools.
-He is a member of the Association of International Graduate Admissions Consultants (AIGAC).
+He is a board member and president-elect of the Association of International Graduate Admissions Consultants (AIGAC).

-Chris has 20+ years of experience in top tier management consulting as a partner, managing director, and executive vice president.
-More recently, he has been focused on helping fund and grow promising early-stage companies in the online learning and media publishing space.
+Chris has 20+ years of experience in top-tier management consulting as a partner, managing director, and executive vice president.
+More recently, he has been focused on helping fund and grow promising early-stage companies applying machine learning to industrial safety, food supply safety, and the online learning space.

 Chris holds a Bachelor of Commerce (Honors) in Finance and Information Systems from The University of New South Wales where he graduated with First Class Honors and was awarded the University Medal.

 Chris enjoys hiking with his wife and sons or sharing a good glass of Australian red wine.